 There was a time when going on holiday was a relaxing adventure.
 When I was free to follow my every whim and was only encumbered by a small bag that was just large enough to hold everything I needed.

-Brad and I did a LOT of travelling when our kids were little.
-Max and Una have been on overseas flights, overnight train rides, long-distance bus rides and overnight ferries.
+Brad and I did a LOT of traveling when our kids were little.
+Max and Una have been on overseas flights, overnight train rides, long-distance bus rides, and overnight ferries.

-For more information on how to go backpacking with young kids check out each of the sections:
+For more information on how to go traveling with young kids check out each of the sections:

 - Baby (birth to walking)